Northwest Rock Site-Specific Hazards Awareness Training Logo

 • - -

-• In accordance with §46.12 of the Mine Safety Act, production-operators have the primary responsibility to ensure that site-specific awareness training has been given.
-All mining operations have hazardous areas, and this information must be communicated to all those who enter the site for “frequent and extended periods”.
-Warning signs are located throughout the site to notify of these hazards.
+• Under §46.12 of The Mine Safety Act, production-operators have the primary responsibility to ensure that site-specific hazard awareness training has been given.
+All mining operations have hazardous areas and this information must be communicated to all who enter this site for “frequent and extended periods”.
+Signs are posted throughout the property to alert individuals to these and other site-specific hazards.

 • Powered by Jotform SignClear